The Ultimate Guide to Generative Engine Optimization (GEO)

 Independent clickstream research found that, for every 1,000 Google searches in the U.S., only 360 clicks reach the open web.
 The rest end in zero-click sessions, further searches, ads, or Google-owned properties.
 GEO helps you win visibility when a click never happens and still capture demand when it does.

 You track share of answer, citation rate, engines covered, and follow-up prompts where you reappear, not only sessions and positions.
-That lens reveals gaps pure SEO can’t see.
-That would be topics where you’re authoritative but invisible to models, or pages that rank yet never earn a mention.
+That lens reveals gaps pure SEO can't see: topics where you're authoritative but invisible to models, or pages that rank yet never earn a mention.

 How to Implement a GEO Strategy: 8 Practical Steps